elwan9880/Yahoo_fantasy_basketball_analyzer/README.md

 TODO:
-1. Calculate all players total/z-score/ and create a new sturct my_player_struct
-2. Check if z-score for FG% and FT% is right
+- Check if z-score for FG% and FT% is right
-3. Create csv output format
+- Create csv output format